Jira tracker · Side-by-side review

 Free tier

-Planim Full Jira tracking + two-way sync + manual Push All — free forever
+Planim Full Jira tracking, two-way sync, manual Push All, free forever

 Pricing

-Everhour Starts ~$8.50/seat/mo (annual, min 5 seats); higher for business features
+Everhour Starts around $8.50/seat/mo (annual, min 5 seats); higher for business features

 API token storage

-Planim OS keychain (Keychain / Credential Manager / Secret Service)
+Planim OS keychain (Keychain, Credential Manager, Secret Service)

 Everhour Stored in Everhour's cloud account